Cisco-Talos/smi_check/README.md

 Usage
 -----
-The tool sends a crafted probe to your device and determines if you are running Cisco Smart Install, Consequently, it will require `root` permissions.
+the tool sends a crafted probe to your device and determines if you are running Cisco Smart Install.